hanxiaop/istio.io/content/en/blog/2023/egress-sni/index.md

 ## Low-level Envoy programming to the rescue

-Recent Envoy releases include a dynamic TCP forward proxy solution that uses the SNI header on a per- connection basis to determine the target of an application request.
+Recent Envoy releases include a dynamic TCP forward proxy solution that uses the SNI header on a per-connection basis to determine the target of an application request.
 While an Istio `VirtualService` cannot configure a target like this, we are able to use
 `EnvoyFilter`s to alter the Istio generated routing instructions so that the SNI header is used to determine the target.

 To make it all work, we start by configuring a custom egress gateway to listen for the outbound traffic.
 Using